Aider-AI/aider/examples/add-test.md

   - Figure out the arguments required to instantiate the `InputOuput` instance.
   - The `Coder` class looks complex enough that it decides to use a `MagickMock`

-The signature of `cmd_add()` doesn't have types, so GPT incorrectly guesses that it wants a `list` of files.
-The user uses the `/run` command to run the new unit test, and gets an error based on this misunderstanding.
+The signature of `cmd_add()` doesn't have types, so GPT makes a reasonable but incorrect guess that it wants a `list` of files.
+The user uses the `/run` command to run the new unit test, which throws an error based on this misunderstanding.

-GPT reviews the error message and fixes the call to `cmd_add()` to pass a string with a space-separated list of filenames instead.
+GPT reviews the error message and fixes the call to `cmd_add()` to correctly pass a `str` with a space-separated list of filenames instead.
 The test then passes on the next `/run`.

 ## Chat transcript